-The New York University Law Review recently published an article suggesting that the ex parte seizure provision of the Defend Trade Secrets Act (DTSA) would not survive due process scrutiny and therefore should be eliminated.
+This advice runs counter to a recent New York University Law Review article suggesting that the ex parte seizure provision of the Defend Trade Secrets Act (DTSA) would not survive due process scrutiny and therefore should be eliminated.

 Of the hundreds of claims brought under the DTSA since it went into effect in May 2016, we are unaware of any cases where litigants have attacked its constitutionality, much less successfully.
 Although the note raises some due process concerns that are not unreasonable in theory, challenging the ex parte seizure provision on a constitutional basis likely would be ineffective in practice.
 Nor should the concerns expressed in the note require any legislative correction.